Great Lakes Boat Building School

 The Net Price Calculator is intended to provide net price information to current and prospective students based on what similar students paid in a prior year.
 The Net Price is defined as the estimated Cost of Attendance minus estimated grant and scholarship aid.
 View the Net Price Calculator here.

 The Great Lakes Boat Building School is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), an accrediting agency recognized by the U.S. Department of Education.
-The 2022 ACCSC graduation and employment report is available here.
+The 2024 ACCSC graduation and employment report is available here.
+Employment rates are based on the number of graduates who are employed in jobs related to the specific skills, knowledge, and competencies gained through their training in the Marine Service Technology or Comprehensive Career Boat Building programs.

 Great Lakes Boat Building School’s Refund Policy is available here.
 The Cancellation Policy is available here.